 Most companies choose to share employee total rewards annually, often tying them to performance or salary reviews or the end of the fiscal year, but the timeline is completely up to you.
 You can make it a practice for managers to print out hard copies of these statements to bring to all their team members’ annual performance reviews, or consider sending an updated digital copy to employees every year during open enrollment.

 Keep in mind that every benefit your business offers is designed to help your employees and show that your company takes care of them beyond a paycheck.
-While some benefits might impact certain employees more than others, it’s your job to design a total rewards package that leaves all your employees feeling supported and valued by your organization.
+While some employee benefits might impact certain individuals more than others, it’s your job to design a total rewards package that leaves all your employees feeling supported and valued by your organization.

 A total rewards statement can be a powerful visual reminder of the financial commitment your business has made to employees’ personal and professional growth.
 Plus, it’s a great first step toward embracing pay transparency.